rcurrie/kubernetes/README.md

 # Kubernetes
-Simple example to build a custom container, debug it, and then run it in a Kubernetes job.
+Simple example to build a custom docker image, debug it, and then run it in a [kubernetes](https://kubernetes.io/docs/tutorials/kubernetes-basics/) [job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).

 ## Requirements
 make
 [docker](https://docs.docker.com/install/)
 A [docker hub](https://hub.docker.com) account [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
-Kubernetes configuration file for your cluster (in ~/.kube/config)
+A kubernetes configuration file for your cluster (in ~/.kube/config)

 ## Quick Start
-Clone this repo and switch into it:
+Clone this repo and change into its directory:
 ```
 git clone https://github.com/rcurrie/kubernetes.git
 cd kubernetes
 ```
-Build a custom container with run.py in it:
+Build a custom image with run.py in it:
 ```
 $ make build
 # Build custom docker image